Your Phone Is Literally Changing Your Skeleton — Here's What Humans Will Look Like in 2050, According to AI

 will AI implants become normal for humans in the future?

-can evolution happen in 30 years for humans?
+can evolution happen in 30 years for humans, or is this just adaptation?